 God has always given people hope.

-Before the first coming of Jesus Christ, believers looked forward to the new birth, and the life and deliverance to be brought by the coming Messiah.
-For believers after Christ's ascension in Acts chapter 1, we look forward to the return of Christ and the wonderful blessings this will bring.
+Before the first birth of Jesus Christ to his first coming and the healling and deliverance to be brought by the Messiah.
+For believers after Christ's ascension in Acts chapter 1, we look forward to the return of Christ and the wonderful blessings that this will bring.

 But how does this knowledge apply in every day living?
 Why should "the hope" be at the forefront of a believer's thinking, and what is the benefit of doing so?

 To understand the hope it is helpful to understand believing, which is translated from the Greek word pistis.
 One of the electrifying truths from God's Word is that we can believe the promises of God for positive results and blessings in our daily lives.
 The Word of God is meant to be believed, and God wants us to use it to bring blessings to ourselves and to others.